lj-ditrapani/production-simulator/README.md

 - Use angularjs?
 Number of teams and number of stations become ng-model and create the table dimensions which are bound in the HTML template variables using ng-repeat.
-- Compile Using node.js
-  Provide alternate build (compile) via node.js.
-  Compiles CoffeeScript -> JavaScript and inserts final JavaScript and CSS into `sim_template.html` to produce standalone sim.html (currently uses rhino, shell, & python to accomplish this).
-  First attempt: `compile_node.sh` is not correct because it does not use one module per file.
-  Need to compile each file separately and then join them together.

 Other ideas (testing only?)
 - "Show all panels" button (make config, run, results & summary visible